Transform research, care and quality of life for children with dementia so they may live long and fulfilling lives.

 No family should be left to watch their child suffer and die from dementia.

-75% of children with dementia have a life expectancy of 18 or less, with fewer than 5% of childhood dementia disorders having any therapies.
+Half of the children with dementia die by the age of 10 and 71% of children with dementia have a life expectancy of 18 or less.
 Care for these children and their families is often inadequate and inequitable.
 Why?

 When treated in silos there is insufficient knowledge of the problem and its impact.